 For example: We are required to report, among other things, (1) cases of possible abuse or neglect, (2) certain infectious diseases; and (3) births, deaths and other statistical information.

 16) Inmates.
-If you are an inmate of a correctional institution or under the custody of a law enforcement official or agency, we may disclose to the institution, official or agent health information necessary for your health and the health and safety of other individuals.
+If you are an inmate of a correctional institution or under the custody of a law enforcement official or agency, we may disclose your medical information to the correctional facility or law enforcement official or agency.

 17) Law Enforcement.
 We may disclose health information for law enforcement purposes as required by law or in response to a court order.